Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-Qualitatively, we found the same behaviour as in the individual maps on a simulation-by-simulation basis (Fig.~\ref{fig:incidence_map}), with the difference that the incidence rate of kinematically interlocked phase spirals is notably lower than the individual $\vR$- and $\vp$ incidence rates.
-The pure N-body simulation (fg00) shows the highest incidence rate, followed by fg10\_nsf.
+Qualitatively, we found the same behaviour as seen in the individual maps on a simulation-by-simulation basis (Fig.~\ref{fig:incidence_map}), with the difference that the incidence rate of kinematically interlocked phase spirals is notably lower than the individual $\vR$- and $\vp$ incidence rates.
+Consistent with the results discussed above (cf. Fig.~\ref{fig:rate_histo}), the pure N-body simulation (fg00) shows the highest coincidence rate, followed by fg10\_nsf.
 In contrast, fg20\_nsf shows virtually no kinematic interlocking, which is hardly surprising, given the very low $\vp$ and $\vR$ incidence rates.
-In contrast, and remarkably, the presence of a multi-phase ISM in fg20\_sf\_iso leads to some degree of kinematic interlocking, at a level comparable to fg20\_sf, with the latter having a slightly higher incidence rate; the latter difference is probably driven by the perturbation induced by the satellite.
+In contrast, and remarkably, the presence of a multi-phase ISM in fg20\_sf\_iso leads to some degree of kinematic interlocking, at a level comparable to fg20\_sf, with the latter having a slightly higher coincidence rate; the latter difference is probably driven by the perturbation induced by the satellite.

-While the presence of phase spirals in the $\vp$- and $\vR$-incidence maps in the ISM-bearing simulations could be understood in terms of the TFB effect, the latter did not anticipate the corresponding kinematic interlocking.
+While the presence of phase spirals in the $\vp$- and $\vR$-incidence maps in the ISM-bearing simulations could be understood in terms of the TFB effect, the latter did not account for kinematic interlocking, as mentioned earlier.